matthiasklan/canvasStreamer/README.md

 ## Install

-First get the two js files from the build folder.
-Currently it is only possible to import the library with ES6!
-The `<script>` import doesn't find the constructor!
+First get the two js files from the build folder and import them.
+For example with ES6 or the old fashion `<script>` way

 Server:
 ```javascript